-“I waited too long to act,” the CEO of a global defense contractor told me.
+“I waited too long to act,” the CEO of a contractor told me (identities are disguised in this post).
 “I appointed to a senior position a man who had been a longstanding mentor and friend—because I respected and trusted him.
 He turned out to be a great engineer but an inadequate manager.
 I knew that I had to let him go, but faced the conclusion most reluctantly.
 I should have acted sooner.”
 CEOs around the world confirm what he said: to fire a friend is one of the hardest tests of leadership, an experience fraught with anger over poor performance, disappointment, delay fueled by rationalizations of all kinds, guilt, and grief over personal loss.
 It is often remembered as one of the pivotal events in the development of a leader because it crystallizes the question: for whom or what do you lead?

 To the uninitiated, firing someone seems fairly straightforward.
 You are unhappy with the employee’s performance.
 You say so.
 And then you say that the employee is separated from the firm.
 If you are Donald Trump, you can add a scowl and a rising voice, “You’re fired! ” Or you can hire someone like George Clooney, who played a consultant in the movie, Up in the Air–he specialized in terminating employees whom the managers didn’t want to face.
 This looks easy.
 Needless to say, this view of terminations assumes the emotional courage of a robot.